 Enchanting thatched-roof cottages await you today when you arrive at Stornoway on the Isle of Lewis, first settled as a trade port by the Vikings.
 Your group will visit the prehistoric Callanish Stones — a hilltop, cross-shaped arrangement of standing stones with a circular ring and central monolith.
 Dating back some 5,000 years to Neolithic times, they are even older than Stonehenge and have been inscribed as a UNESCO World Heritage Site.

 Next, visit the nine thatched-roof cottages of Gearrannan Blackhouse Village.
 Here, at the Carloway Mills, you’ll see a demonstration of the region’s most time-honored craft — tweed-weaving.
 Lunch is back on board, and you'll enjoy an afternoon at leisure, with another eye-opening lecture planned.
 Tonight, be entertained by a troupe of Scottish dancers!

 World War II heritage of the Orkneys

-Named for the strong tides that rip past the Point of Ness, it’s no surprise that Stromness was once a vital whaling port.
+Named for the strong tides that rip past the Point of Ness, it’s no surprise that Stromness, where your ship will drop anchor, was once a vital whaling port.
 It was later used by the British for shipping in times of war in lieu of the English Channel.
 At the Stromness Museum, you’ll discover the Orkney Islands’ natural history.
 Then, learn about the Churchill Barriers, a series of four causeways linking the Orkney Islands that were built as naval defenses in WWII.
 Today, they serve as vital roads.
 World War II left a spiritual mark as well, and you and your fellow travelers will visit the ornate Catholic chapel built here by Italian POWs.